- Top 5 padel injuries: Padel elbow, shoulder tendinopathy, ankle sprain, knee pain, and lower back — all predominantly overuse, not acute trauma

 - 10% weekly load increase rule: Never increase playing hours by more than 10% per week.
 Most overuse injuries in padel occur after sudden load spikes — new season start, returning from holiday, or tournament preparation.
 Gradual progression is the most evidence-based injury prevention tool available.

 - Shoulder and hip maintenance programme (2×/week, 15 min): Rotator cuff external rotation (3×15), scapular retraction (3×15), Gluteus medius side-lying abduction (3×20).
 Bilateral — not just dominant side.
-Prevention programme initiated before pain appears is 3x more effective than rehabilitation after injury.
+Building strength before pain appears is more effective than rehabilitating after an injury has already developed.

 - Proprioceptive ankle training: Single-leg stance with eyes closed (30s × 3 sets), BOSU or balance board drills.
 Especially critical for players with any previous ankle sprain history.
-15 minutes per week reduces recurrence risk by 50%.
+A structured proprioceptive programme after a sprain cut recurrences by 35% in a 522-athlete RCT (Hupperets et al., BMJ 2009).

 - Correct grip size: Elbow at 90°, racket at 45° — grip diameter should allow a finger's width between palm and fingertips.
 A grip that is too small or too large dramatically increases ECRB load and lateral epicondylitis risk.
 Most padel elbow cases begin with equipment that doesn't fit.